runjumplabs/dreammaker_fx/tutorial/adding_effects.md

 fx_delay   my_echo_1(1000.0, 0.7);
 ```

 The first word (which in this case is `fx_delay`) is the *type* of effect we want to create.
-The API docs contain the complete list of the effects that are available.
+The API docs (and the next section) contain the complete list of the effects that are available.

 We then provide a name for our effect object (which in the example above is `my_echo_1`).
 This needs to be a unique word with no spaces (just characters and underscores really).